ecamp/ecamp-site/src/data/pages/tos.en.md

 A user account allows you to create and collaborate on camps.
 To create a user account you need a name, a valid email address and a password, or alternatively an account on a supported OAuth service (see term below).
 Your name and email address are visible to all other users who collaborate with you on camps.

 ### Supported OAuth services
-_eCamp_ offers the possibility of simplified registration or login via the OAuth interfaces of various external services, including MiData of the Swiss Scouts and Guides Movement, cevi.db of YMCA Switzerland (see terms below) and via a Google account.
+_eCamp_ offers the possibility of simplified registration and login via the OAuth interfaces of various external services, including MiData of the Swiss Scouts and Guides Movement, cevi.db of YMCA Switzerland, jubla.db of Jungwacht Blauring (see terms below) and via a Google account.
 When registering or logging in via one of these services, your external account identity is stored in _eCamp_ instead of a password, along with your name and email address.

 ### User content
 Users enter content on _eCamp_ during camp planning.
 The user content includes the data created by your use of the application (program planning, material lists, safety concepts, …).